ewedw/ewedw.github.io/_posts/2022-09-14-style-transfer.md

 ![structured bamboo](\assets\img\structured_pattern.png "Structured bamboo pattern")

 We are not going to go in-depth for this approach here.
-The basic idea for **non-parametric appraoch** for texture synthesis is to generate the new image pixel by pixel, sample from the nearest neighbours of the original texture image.
+The basic idea for **non-parametric approach** for texture synthesis is to generate the new image pixel by pixel, sample from the **nearest neighbours** of the original texture image.

 ![non-param](\assets\img\texture_synthesis_non_param.png "Non-parametric approach")